tcyoung84/JS-payroll-tracker/README.md

 ## Your Task

-This week's Challenge requires you to modify starter code to create an application that enables a payroll manager to view and manage employee payroll data.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+This week's Challenge requires you to modify starter code to create an application that enables a payroll manager to view and manage employee payroll data. <br>
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write. <br>
 It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.

 ## User Story